Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 }
 ```

-4. To receive the `groups` claim with the object id of the security groups, make sure that the user accounts you plan to sign-in in is assigned to a few security groups in this AAD tenant.
+4. To receive the `groups` claim with the object id of the security groups, make sure that the user accounts you plan to sign-in to this app is assigned to a few security groups in this AAD tenant.

 ### Step 3: Run the sample